kimdhamilton/did-method-kt/README.md

 ### Read (Resolve)

-Read uses the get operation
+Read uses the get operation.
+TODO: This will be a generated DID document, similar to BTCR

 ```
 keytransparency-client get <id> --insecure --verbose